 And okay, as I said earlier, a movie can withstand the weight of one really bad, hackneyed trope and still be enjoyable and - hell - even good!
 Take the TERMINATOR movies for example!
 ALIEN and ALIENS for another!
 But also understand that I'm talking about movies over two decades old.

-A murderous rage against the only people that, so far, saved everyone's lives!
+A murderous rage against the only people that saved everyone's lives?!?

-It comes off as so phony because, as has been amply demonstrated innumerable times throughout history, when a group of people's lives are in immediate danger, everyone pulls together.
-That's how humans are and we've seen that in every major tragedy that takes place anywhere, regardless of culture.
+It comes off this phony because, as amply demonstrated innumerable times throughout history, when a group of people's lives are in immediate danger, everyone pulls together.
+That's how humans are, we're social creatures by nature, and we've seen that in every major tragedy that takes place anywhere, regardless of culture.
 Darabont was obviously trying to make a social statement here, but like Romero's LAND OF THE DEAD, he shows an ignorance of societal dynamics and it looks and sounds so forced.

 Stephen King was also wise enough to only hint that the military was somehow involved in the monstrous terror - or at least - was aware of what was going on.
 Frank didn't follow that wisdom.

 The Evil U.S. Government is represented by the Evil/Dumb U.S. military (as usual) and specifically a handful of young soldiers.
 They become the stupid bad guys for having joined the military and bringing evil and destruction on the world.
 These are the same things that Dimension Films wanted in their direct to DVD movie, FEAST.
 The trailer that featured said tropes went over like a lead balloon and Director John Gulager stuck to the script instead.
 The fact that such troglodyte tropes were wisely left out, may attribute to the reason why FEAST became so wildly popular that it spawned two sequels, already being filmed.